aifti/Active-Directory-CyberHomeLab/updates/errors-fixes.md

 net start splunkforwarder
 (or you can manually restart the splunkforwarder via services.msc in windows search bar, make sure to run it as administrator)

-**✅ Result: Forwarder could now authenticate with a real Splunk user**
+**Result: Forwarder could now authenticate with a real Splunk user**

 # Problem 3.
 Splunk Forwarder shows "Configured but inactive forwards"